11 Things That Should Never End Up in Your Washing Machine

 Trust us, it's worth the extra effort of making sure these things never end up in your next load of laundry.

 Nothing is worse than shrunken clothes and a broken washing machine.
 But repairing a damaged washing machine is a whole other story—and a costly one, at that.
 To save yourself time and money, make sure these things never end up in the wash.
+Oh, and while you’re at it, check out the best washing machine cleaners to keep your appliance spotless.

 You’re about to run out of gas but you’re in a rush.
 So once you’re done filling up your tank, you quickly pull out the pump and—whoops, you spilled gas on yourself.
 It happens.
 But don’t make the mistake of throwing those pants in the washing machine.
 You might be eager to get rid of that strong smell, but gasoline doesn’t mix well with your washing machine.
 It might even result in a fire or an explosion.
 Not to worry, according to The Spruce, you can get those stubborn stains out by mixing two-parts baking soda and one part water and rubbing the paste into the stain.
 Another method is hand-washing them “in a sink or bucket with hot water and detergent or dish soap and hang dry,” says Peters.